-• Accidental ingestion of the material may be harmful; animal experiments indicate that ingestion of less than 150 gram may be fatal or may produce serious damage to the health of the individual.
+Accidental ingestion of the material may be damaging to the health of the individual.

 ■ Soluble zinc salts produces irritation and corrosion of the alimentary tract with pain, and vomiting.
 Death can occur due to insufficiency of food intake due to severe narrowing of the esophagus and pylorus.